 Oxybenzone is an ingredient in some sunscreens that Bodemer says you may want to avoid.
 It is found to be an endocrine interrupter, which can have adverse effects to the body.

-“If you are wiping sweat off your brow that sunscreen is also being wiped off,” says Bodemer.
+“If you are wiping sweat off your brow that sunscreen is also being wiped off,” said Bodemer.

 Waterproof sunscreens are another option to consider, especially for those times when you are at the pool or active outside.

-“It will stay on better if you are an active person who likes biking or running or something where you are getting sweaty,” says Bodemer.
-But she adds, once you wipe yourself dry the sunscreen will move from your skin to the towel so reapplying is important here.
+“It will stay on better if you are an active person who likes biking or running or something where you are getting sweaty,” said Bodemer.
+But she added, once you wipe yourself dry the sunscreen will move from your skin to the towel so reapplying is important here.

-Sunscreen-bug repellant mixtures should be avoided, says Bodemer.
-“Bugs aren’t usually out when the sun is out so it is a waste.
+Sunscreen-bug repellant mixtures should be avoided, said Bodemer.
+“Bugs aren’t usually out when the sun is out, so it is a waste.
 Use products that are good at what they do and not a combination product.”

 One fool-proof protection that Bodemer recommends is covering yourself with a wide-brimmed hat and protective clothing.
-“The great thing about these tools is that they don’t rub off or run off.”
-Darker colors and tighter weaves will give you more protection than thin or light colors, she says.
-“One good rule of thumb is if you can hold your shirt up to a light bulb and see light coming through than UV rays will come through.”
-She also recommends using UPF rated garments that are engineered to block UV rays, and most have good ventilation built in.
+“The great thing about these tools is that they don’t rub off or run off,” she said.
+Darker colors and tighter weaves will give you more protection than thin or light colors, she said.
+“One good rule of thumb is if you can hold your shirt up to a light bulb and see light coming through, then UV rays will come through.”
+She also recommends using UPF-rated garments that are engineered to block UV rays, and most have good ventilation built in.